GenesisFR/DS1TroubleshootingGuide/README.md

 - [`<path-to-game>`](#glossary)`\Resources\XPRes.dsres`
 - [`<path-to-game>`](#glossary)`\Resources\Yesterhaven.dsres`

+> [!NOTE]
-Note: setting `shadow_tex_size` higher than `256` will yield another warning that can safely be ignored and using the HD textures mod will make them white.
+Setting `shadow_tex_size` higher than `256` will yield another warning that can safely be ignored and using the HD textures mod will make them white.

 ## Remove a tank's protection